zilexa/Homeserver/Applications-Overview.md

 # Step 6.
-Services & Apps - Overview & Configuration
+Services & Apps - Configuration

 Your services will run isolated in [Docker containers](https://www.docker.com/resources/what-container).
 The setup is easy with the provided docker-compose.yml file, which is a declarative way to pull the images from the internet, create containers and configure everything with a single command!